You hired a web design agency in Singapore

 Following up on the first point, web designers must know who your customers are.
 For example, designing a website targeted at English-educated students is very different from designing a website aimed at Chinese-educated elderly.
 The style, font types, text size, colours, content-writing style and layouts will be completely different.

 Your web design partner should also be able to help you plan how to get people to your website.
 The cold, hard truth is this: If you just build a website without planning how customers can find you, your business will not grow.
-Your web design partner should help you with this.
+Your web design company should help you with this.

 One way to ensure a good website is to get your web design agency to guarantee you visitors/sales enquiries and put that down into your contract.
 This way, the web agency’s goal and your business’ goals become aligned.
 It protects you from web agencies who just want to make quick money off you and disappear.